siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 If you follow the recommendations of sd-boot and use both the ESP and the XBOOTLDR partition, you can keep the small size of the ESP and use a more powerful file system for the XBOOTLDR partition.
 Necessary file system drivers for the XBOOTLDR partition are to be fetched from [akeo.ie](https://efi.akeo.ie) and copied to `/efi/EFI/systemd/drivers/`.
 The XBOOTLDR partition should be at least 1 GB, as sd-boot stores all kernels and initrd in it twice.
 As prescribed by the standard, once directly under `/boot/` and once again under `/boot/<entry-token-or-machine-id>/<version>/`.
 This results in 70 to 100 MB for a kernel with initrd.
 The reason for this is probably the use of VFAT, which does not support symlinks.
 With several OSes, each with several kernels, the size of 1 GB is borderline and the usual 200 to 300 MB of the ESP are completely unsuitable.
 This requires a change in partitioning.

-We keep the ESP in its previous size and create the XBOOTLDR partition (gdisk type EA00) anywhere on the same medium.
+We keep the ESP in its previous size and create the XBOOTLDR partition anywhere on the same medium.
 As already mentioned, at least 1 GB in size, preferably 2 GB.
 If the UUID of an existing partition changes, the `/etc/fstab` file must be adjusted.
 See: [Customize the fstab](0311-part-uuid_en.md#adjusting-the-fstab).

 **Copy data and adapt files**

 We open a terminal and become ROOT with `su`.
-If `gdisk` is not installed, we do this and read the *Partition GUID code* of the ESP and XBOOTLDR partition.
-The device file can of course also be '/dev/sda' and the number after the `-i` option names the partition on the medium.
+The `lsblk` command then displays the type name and type GUID for both partitions.

 ~~~
-# sgdisk -i1 /dev/nvme0n1
-Partition GUID code: C12A7328-F81F-11D2-BA4B-00A0C93EC93B (EFI system partition)
-[...]
-# sgdisk -i4 /dev/nvme0n1
-Partition GUID code: BC13C2FF-59E6-4262-A352-B275FD6F7172 (XBOOTLDR partition)
-[...]
+# lsblk -n -o NAME,PARTTYPENAME,PARTTYPE /dev/nvme0n1p1 /dev/nvme0n1p4
+nvme0n1p1 EFI System          c12a7328-f81f-11d2-ba4b-00a0c93ec93b
+nvme0n1p4 Linux extended boot bc13c2ff-59e6-4262-a352-b275fd6f7172
 ~~~

-The first line of the output of `sgdisk` must look as shown.
-If not, use `gdisk` to change the partition type to *EF00* (ESP) and *EA00* (XBOOTLDR).
+If the output does not match the example shown, we use the `cfdisk` program to change the partition type.
 In the next step we create new directories and copy the directory `/boot`.

 ~~~